-Article 15. - Term, Closure of the Fund and its Subfunds, Merger of Subfunds
+Article 15. - Term, Closure of the Fund and its Subfunds, Merger of Subfunds a) Term b) Closure

-Term

 The Fund has been established for an indeterminate period.
 Subfunds can be established for a defined period.
 Information on this matter can be found in the prospectus annex relating to the subfund in question.